xTheBHox/15418-f18-nonogram/report/report.md

 Consider a puzzle with 400 rows and 400 columns.
 It would require 16x the memory as the largest puzzles that were able to be found for this benchmark.
 However, such a puzzle would only have 800 total line solvers, merely 4x as many.
 In general it can be noted that for a square puzzle with length n along each dimension, the resource requirements grow with O(n^2) while the benefit from parallelizing the line solvers only grows with O(n).
 While such a puzzle might not exceed the resources of the entire GPU, it would almost certainly be too large for a single thread block.

 Additionally, though it was not included in the timing of the runs of the parallel solver, the resource requirements of the solver include overhead of transferring data to the GPU.

+# Distribution of work
+Roughly 2/3 of the work was performed by Benjamin, who implemented the majority of the solver.
+1/3 was performed by Eric, who wrote the majority of the proposal and the reports.